College of Nursing

 For further information contact: Graduate Program Assistant, College of Nursing, 122 Sherrick Hall, 406-994-3500

-The focus of the MN degree (Clinical Nurse Leader, CNL) is to prepare graduates with advanced leadership skills to be applied in the healthcare delivery system across a wide range of settings.
-Functions of the CNL include client advocacy, team manager, information manager, outcomes manager, systems analyst/risk anticipator, educator, and active professional.
+The focus of the MN degree is to prepare graduates with advanced leadership skills to be applied in the healthcare delivery system across a wide range of settings.
+Graduates of this program are also eligible to sit for the Clinical Nurse Leader certification.
+The professional roles of the CNL include clinician, outcomes manager, client advocate, educator, information manager, team manager, systems analyst/risk anticipator, and reflect the need for lifelong learning.

 The DNP prepares advanced practice nurses who demonstrate clinical expertise, judgment, scholarship, and leadership to provide the highest level of nursing practice in the primary health care setting.

 The Certificate in Nursing Education program consists of four theory courses (total of 10 credits) that prepare students for careers in nursing education.
-These courses are open to all graduate nursing students and also to nurses with at least a BSN who are interested in taking such coursework for personal enrichment or professional advancement.
+These courses are open to all graduate nursing students and also to nurses with a minimum of a BSN who are interested in taking such coursework for personal enrichment or professional advancement.